 3. Diatomaceous Earth

 Apply diatomaceous earth by sprinkling it on cucumber caterpillars.
-This organic pesticide dehydrates and kills pickleworms and any other soft-bodied insect pests that come into contact with it.
+This organic pesticide dries out and kills pickleworms and other soft-bodied pests that touch it.

 Apply this home remedy as directed, especially after rain.